 4) Agreements with Universities: Aalborg University (Denmark) and 4GUNE in 4 Basque faculties, with a challenge on energy transition and circular economy.

 5) Award Siemens Gamesa SDSN: International competition on sustainable solutions for energy transition with university students.

 6) #TeachingFuture: Siemens Gamesa employees motivate students to start their STEM career.

 7) #Teens4STEM: Offering the opportunity to young students to engage and collaborate on new projects selected by Siemens Gamesa.

 8) Meakeathon: Entrepreneurship and innovation seminar.

-Our program is intended to be transversal as it involves a wide range of social activities promoted by the company with the common purpose of improving the quality of life and the sustainability of its communities.
+Our program is intended to be transversal as it involves a wide range of social activities promoted by the company to improve the quality of life and the sustainability of its communities.

 Siemens Gamesa funded the acquisition of medical supplies and food donations for coronavirus relief as well as psychological care.
 The donations were targeted at hospitals and communities where the company operates.